lambdafunc/The-Pragmatic-Programmer/readme.md

 ## 8.-Orthogonality

+This is a term borrowed from geometry.
+We probably know this concept under names like modularity or layered systems.
+In the end, all of them refer to a system whose components are loosely coupled, meaning that the components don't have a lot of dependencies.

+In orthogonal systems, it's easy to change one component without the fear of breaking something on the other end.
+These systems are also easier to test.

+Thinking about orthogonality during the development or design stage of a system can help a lot in making the system easier to work with in the future and prevent bugs.

 Two or more things are orthogonal if changes in one do not affect any of the others.
 Also called *cohesion*.
 Write "shy" code.